simmi30/lnd1/docs/psbt.md

 ## Opening a channel by using a PSBT

-This is a step-by-step guide on how to open a channel with `lnd` by using a PSBT as the funding transaction.
+This is a step-by-step guide on how to open a channel with `broln` by using a PSBT as the funding transaction.
-We will use `bitcoind` to create and sign the transaction just to keep the example simple.
+We will use `brocoind` to create and sign the transaction just to keep the example simple.
 Of course any other PSBT compatible wallet could be used and the process would likely be spread out over multiple signing steps.
-The goal of this example is not to cover each and every possible edge case but to help users of `lnd` understand what inputs the `lncli` utility expects.
+The goal of this example is not to cover each and every possible edge case but to help users of `broln` understand what inputs the `lncli` utility expects.

 The goal is to open a channel of 1'234'567 satoshis to the node `03db1e56e5f76bc4018cf6f03d1bb98a7ae96e3f18535e929034f85e7f1ca2b8ac` by using a PSBT.
-That means, `lnd` can have a wallet balance of `0` and is still able to open a channel.
+That means, `broln` can have a wallet balance of `0` and is still able to open a channel.
 We'll jump into an example right away.

 The new funding flow has a small caveat: _Time matters_.